 Diagnostic Services at our Family Medical Center

 Rawlins County Health Center is a critical access hospital with 24 licensed beds.
 We are proud to offer a wide variety of diagnostic services and capabilities to help our providers make timely and accurate diagnoses.
 With our electronic medical record system, patients can have their lab work, x-rays, MRIs or any other exam or outpatient services performed at RCHC and have the results sent through secure electronic transmission to the provider of their choice.
-Also, we have the capability for outside physicians to view exam images over the web immediately after the exam is complete.
+Also, we have the capability for outside providers to view exam images over the web immediately after the exam is complete.
 If this is something that your physician is interested in, they can contact RCHCs radiology department.

 Computed Tomography (CT) is used to visualize certain regions of your body using cross-sectional imaging.
 CT scanning combines special X-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 CT scans of internal organs, bone, soft tissue, and blood vessels are used to diagnose problems such as cancers, cardiovascular disease, infectious disease, trauma and musculoskeletal disorders.
-RCHC’s advanced 16-slice CT system provides quality images to help physicians make a more accurate diagnosis.
+RCHC’s advanced 64-slice CT system provides quality images to help providers make a more accurate diagnosis.
 This valuable service is available for routine and emergency exams.